Rolfe McCollister: Gov. Landry is the man who wants to be king

 Recently, Landry signed an executive order impacting the granting of ITEP approvals.
 All future applications will now go before a single local economic development board—rather than each impacted taxing authority—with a 45-day window to act.
 The application then goes to the state board of commerce for approval.
 Should the two boards disagree, it’s up to the king—err, the governor—to decide.
 Surprise, surprise.

-As I write this during a special session on crime, many bills are sailing through the approval process because crime is a top statewide issue, and the public is fed up and wants action.
+As I wrote this during the special session on crime, many bills sailed through the approval process because crime is a top statewide issue, and the public is fed up and wants action.
 (I am fed up, too, especially with many judges.)

-Like every governor, Landry makes appointments to hundreds of boards and commissions.
-He has been strategic, though naming former congressman and White House adviser Cedric Richmond, co-chair of President Biden’s reelection campaign, to a coveted seat on the Superdome Commission is a head-scratcher.

-I haven’t seen any of the media ask him to explain the politics of that appointment.
-Landry will have seven appointments to the LSU Board of Supervisors this summer, representing about half of LSU President William Tate’s board.

 It’s no secret that I am not a fan of Gov. Landry and his style of politics and lack confidence in his leadership.
 I vigorously opposed him in the recent governor’s race.
 Some of his above antics and actions confirm why.
 Unfortunately, I predict there will be more—and much we never hear about.
 However, the yearly outmigration number is a solid measurement metric as Louisiana is the only Southern state losing population and jobs.

-Note: Editor’s note: Rolfe McCollister Jr. is a contributing opinion columnist.
-The viewpoints expressed are those of the author and do not necessarily reflect those of Business Report or its staff.